Navigating the Warped Realities of Generative AI

 The popularity of Generative AI imagery has spread worldwide, as evidenced by the viral photorealistic deep fake of French president Emmanuel Macron’s arrest amidongoing protests in the country.
 While these fake images are often created for satirical purposes, these can fuel public panic and create confusion or distrust.

-In addition to examples of Generative AI deep fakes images of political figures, reimagined historical events, or UFOs, imagery of fake earthquakes or tsunamis has garnered significant attention.
-These hyper-realistic deep fakes focusing on natural hazards could lead to distrust and skepticism about the veracity of natural disasters, hampering efforts to address them as they occur.
+In addition to examples of Generative AI deep fake images of political figures, reimagined historical events, or UFOs, imagery of fake earthquakes or tsunamis has garnered significant attention.
+These hyper-realistic deep fakes focusing on natural hazards could lead to distrust and skepticism about the integrity of natural disasters, hampering efforts to address them as they occur.

-To showcase how easy it is to create deep fake imagery by combining the capabilities of interconnected and readily available AI technologies, Blackbird created its own narrative around a natural disaster that never happened.
-Our team first asked ChatGPT to provide a detailed summary of an oil spill scenario, to then feed the popular Generative AI image creator MidJourney.
-The prompt, “Devastated news anchor reporting live from Hawaii oil spill, massive slick of black oil spread across the sea, dead animals, real life photography” generated four incredibly detailed and realistic images.
+To showcase how easy it is to create deep fake imagery by combining the capabilities of interconnected and readily available AI technologies, Blackbird created its narrative around a natural disaster that never happened.
+Our team first asked ChatGPT to provide a detailed summary of an oil spill scenario and then to feed the popular Generative AI image creator MidJourney.
+The prompt, “Devastated news anchor reporting live from Hawaii oil spill, a massive slick of black oil spread across the sea, dead animals, real-life photography,” generated four incredibly detailed and realistic images.

 LEGAL AND SECURITY IMPLICATIONS

-The proliferation of Generative AI mechanisms raises a wide variety of legal and security concerns, from intellectual property to legal liability.
-This section provides brief overviews of the implications of Generative AI concerning defamation and gendered harm, copyright law, legal evidence and admissibility, criminally obscene imagery, corporate brand risk, and extremist propaganda.
+The proliferation of Generative AI mechanisms raises various legal and security concerns, from intellectual property to legal liability.
+This section briefly overviews the implications of Generative AI concerning defamation and gendered harm, copyright law, legal evidence and admissibility, criminally obscene imagery, corporate brand risk, and extremist propaganda.

 Defamation & Libel

-Generative AI may have significant implications for defamation law, raising urgent questions about who can or should be held liable for the creation and/or dissemination of defamatory content.
+Generative AI may have significant implications for defamation law, raising urgent questions about who can or should be held liable for creating and disseminating defamatory content.
 Defamation occurs when a false statement of fact is communicated to a third party, causing harm to the reputation of the person or entity being defamed.
-With the rise of Generative AI, it is becoming increasingly easy to create and disseminate false and defamatory content like deep fakes and synthetic text.
+With the rise of Generative AI, creating and disseminating false and defamatory content like deep fakes and synthetic text is becoming increasingly accessible.
 This creates significant risks for individuals and organizations seeking to protect their reputations.

-For example, Brian Hood, the mayor of Hepburn Shire, Australia is considering a defamation lawsuit against OpenAI and its generative AI chatbot, ChatGPT, after the chatbot allegedly shared false claims about his criminal record.
-If brought to court, ChatGPT could become the first Generative AI product targeted by a defamation suit.
+For example, Brian Hood, the mayor of Hepburn Shire, Australia, is considering a defamation lawsuit against OpenAI and its generative AI chatbot, ChatGPT, after the chatbot allegedly shared false claims about his criminal record.
+ChatGPT could become the first Generative AI product targeted by a defamation suit if brought to court.
 Hood’s lawyers sent OpenAI a letter of concern, and the company has 28 days to fix the errors or face a defamation suit.
-The lawsuit could potentially apply defamation law to a new area of artificial intelligence and publication.
+The lawsuit could apply defamation law to a new artificial intelligence and publication area.

 Copyright Infringement

-The use of Generative AI to create images and videos raises significant copyright implications.
-Copyright law grants the owner of a copyrighted work exclusive rights to control the reproduction, distribution, and display of the work.
-When Generative AI is used to create an image or video, questions arise as to who holds the copyright in the resulting work.
-In some cases, the copyright might belong to the person who created the generative AI algorithm, while in others, the copyright may belong to the person who provided the input data to the algorithm.
+Generative AI to create images and videos raises significant copyright implications.
+Copyright law grants the owner of a copyrighted work exclusive rights to control the work’s reproduction, distribution, and display.
+When Generative AI is used to create an image or video, questions arise about who holds the copyright in the resulting work.
+The copyright might sometimes belong to the person who created the generative AI algorithm.
+In contrast, in others, the copyright may belong to the person who provided the input data to the algorithm.

-Another copyright issue arises when Generative AI is used to create works that are substantially similar to existing works, raising the question of whether the new work is an infringement of the existing work.
-Courts have held that a work can infringe on a copyrighted work if it is substantially similar to the original work and if the defendant had access to the original work.
-This raises the question of whether a Generative AI algorithm that is trained on existing works can create new works that are substantially similar to those existing works and, if so, whether such works would be infringing.
+Another copyright issue arises when Generative AI is used to create works substantially similar to existing works, raising the question of whether the new work infringes the existing work.
+Courts have held that a work can infringe on a copyrighted work if it is substantially similar to the original work and if the defendant had access to it.
+This raises the question of whether a Generative AI algorithm trained on existing works can create new works substantially similar to those existing works and, if so, whether such works would be infringing.

 In February 2023, the US Copyright Office announced that illustrations created by diffusion model Midjourney for a comic book (pictured above) were not protected by copyright law.
 While the author retained rights to the human-written text, the illustrations, all of which were AI-generated, received no intellectual property protections.
-The decision will strongly influence the way artists and companies approach the creative use of AI-generated images going forward.
+The decision will strongly influence how artists and companies approach the creative use of AI-generated images as we advance.

 Legal Evidence & Admissibility Implications

-Attorneys Matthew Ferraro and Brent Gurney suggest that defendants in certain cases are increasingly likely to use deep fakes or other forms of AI-manipulated media to cast doubt on the reliability of video evidence in trials.
+Attorneys Matthew Ferraro and Brent Gurney suggest that defendants, in some instances, are increasingly likely to use deep fakes or other forms of AI-manipulated media to doubt the reliability of video evidence in trials.
 As deep fakes become more realistic and harder to detect, the risk increases that falsified evidence finds its way into the legal record, causing an unjust result.
 The existence of convincing deep fakes also makes it more likely for a defendant to challenge the integrity of evidence, even without reasonable suspicion of inauthenticity.
-This phenomenon, the “liar’s dividend,” poses a serious threat to the judicial process.
+The “liar’s dividend” phenomenon severely threatens the judicial process.

-As the visual products of Generative AI become increasingly indistinguishable from real images, the legal system will have to rely on “expert” witnesses to make judgements on the authenticity of photo- and videographic evidence in the absence of robust detection technology.
-According to University of Waterloo professor Maura Grossman, “neither a judge nor a jury will be in any position to believe their eyes and ears anymore when they look at evidence.”
+As the visual products of Generative AI become increasingly indistinguishable from natural images, the legal system will have to rely on “expert” witnesses to judge the authenticity of photo- and videographic evidence without robust detection technology.
+According to University of Waterloo professor Maura Grossman, “Neither a judge nor a jury will be in any position to believe their eyes and ears anymore when they look at evidence.”
 Grossman also notes the potential for inequitable treatment as “Only defendants who can afford to pay for expert analysis of the evidence will be able to get a fair trial when trying to refute deep fakes.”

 Corporate Brand Risks.

-As brand reputation and public image is paramount to success, deep fakes and Generative AI pose significant risks to companies.
-These technologies allow for the creation of highly convincing videos, images, and audio recordings that can be used to manipulate or deceive consumers.
-This opens up a range of possibilities for bad actors to damage a brand’s reputation, by disseminating false information or creating content that portrays a company in a negative light.
+As the brand reputation and public image are paramount to success, deepfakes and Generative AI pose significant risks to companies.
+These technologies allow for the creation of compelling videos, photos, and audio recordings that can be used to manipulate or deceive consumers.
+This opens up many possibilities for bad actors to damage a brand’s reputation by disseminating false information or creating content that portrays a company negatively.

 One of the main concerns is that deep fakes and Generative AI can be used to create fake endorsements or testimonials, which can be used to deceive customers and damage a brand’s reputation.
 Additionally, these technologies can be used to create fake news or malicious content that can harm a company’s image.
-As such, companies need to be vigilant about monitoring their brand reputation and taking swift action to address any issues that arise.
+As such, companies need to monitor their brand reputation and take swift action to address any issues.
 This may involve working with legal experts, developing crisis communication plans, and investing in technologies that can help detect and mitigate the impact of deep fakes and Generative AI on their brand.

 Brands are also at risk of losing control of their product image.
-One popular thread in Reddit’s Midjourney forum showcases the results of one user’s attempt to create internationally-inspired Coca-Cola product design.
+One popular thread in Reddit’s Midjourney forum showcases the results of one user’s attempt to create internationally inspired Coca-Cola product design.
 Another user created a gallery of McDonald’s burgers surrounded by dirty or repulsive backgrounds.
-Yet another user created a gallery of mockups of hypothetical vehicles from a variety of automobile companies.
+Yet another user created a gallery of mockups of hypothetical vehicles from various automobile companies.

 Extremism Propaganda & Imagery